Oregon Airbnb Laws and Regulations Across the State

 The city of The Dalles has implemented short-term rental regulations to comply with local, state, and federal laws while mitigating negative neighborhood impacts.
 These rules aim to ensure a safe, well-maintained, and community-friendly environment by providing clear standards for property owners and operators.

-• Moratorium on STR Licenses: No new licenses for non-owner occupied STRs in residential zones will be issued during the moratorium unless modified or repealed by the City Council.
+• Moratorium on STR Licenses: No new licenses for non-owner-occupied STRs in residential zones will be issued during the moratorium unless modified or repealed by the City Council.
 STR operators with valid, grandfathered licenses and in good standing can reapply to continue operations.

 • Licensing: All short-term rental owners and operators (including bed-and-breakfasts) must obtain an annual, non-transferable $90 license that is valid from January 1 to December 31.
-Licenses void upon property transfer; new operators must apply for a new license.
+Licenses are void upon property transfer; new operators must apply for a new license.
 Applications require current contact information and adherence to operating standards.

 • Transient Room Tax Compliance: Per Chapter 8.04, STR operators must submit proof of the past year’s Transient Room Tax payment as part of the annual license renewal process.
 Failure to provide this proof will result in license denial.